arangodb/arangodb/Documentation/UserManual/Sharding.md

 to authenticate HTTP requests.
 If you add users using the usual methods via a coordinator, you will in fact change the cluster-wide collection `_users` and thus all coordinators will eventually see the new users and authenticate against them.
-"Eventually" means that one has to reload the user cache on each coordinator using
+"Eventually" means that they might need a few seconds to notice the change in user setup and update their user cache.

-    require("org/arangodb/users").reload();

-or restart the coordinators.

 The DBservers will have their authentication switched on as well.
 However, they do not use the cluster-wide `_users` collection for